 Mechanism of Action: HIV-1 CCR5 antagonist.
 Monomeric DAPTA (mDAPTA) is a reformulated monomeric form of peptide T ([D-Ala1] Peptide T Amide; DAPTA), a synthetic octapeptide compound derived from the gp120 V-2 region of HIV.
-Peptide T is a selective CCR5 co-receptor antagonist that prevents viral entry by directly binding to the CCR5 co-receptor and subsequently inhibiting the interaction between HIV-1 gp120 and CCR5.4-7In vitro, mDAPTA has been shown to inhibit the release of CXCR4- and CCR5-tropic HIV from CD8-depleted PBMCs isolated from HIV-uninfected patients and HIV-infected patients with viral load less than 50 copies/mL.8
+Peptide T is a selective CCR5 co-receptor antagonist that prevents viral entry by directly binding to the CCR5 co-receptor and subsequently inhibiting the interaction between HIV-1 gp120 and CCR5.4-7In vitro, mDAPTA has been shown to inhibit the release of CXCR4- and CCR5-tropic HIV from CD8-depleted PBMCs isolated from donors without HIV and from donors with HIV with viral load levels of less than 50 copies/mL.8

 Metabolism/Elimination: In a Phase I study, participants with AIDS or ARC received peptide T via IV or IN administration.
-After administration, the drug could not be detected in urine.10
+After administration, the drug could not be detected in urine.9

-Resistance: In a small study of 11 HIV-infected participants receiving peptide T either alone or in combination with their current ART for up to 32 weeks, no obvious CCR5 to CXCR4 co-receptor shift occurred, and treatment-resistant viruses did not emerge.11
+Resistance: In a small study of 11 participants with HIV receiving peptide T either alone or in combination with their current ART for up to 32 weeks, no obvious CCR5 to CXCR4 co-receptor shift occurred, and treatment-resistant viruses did not emerge.10

 Select Clinical Trials

-: Participants received peptide T 2 mg administered intranasally 3 times a day for up to 32 weeks, given either alone or in combination with current ART.11
+Dosing: Participants received peptide T 2 mg administered intranasally 3 times a day for up to 32 weeks, given either alone or in combination with current ART.10

 : National Institute of Mental Health (NIMH)

 : The purpose of this study was to determine the ability of peptide T to treat HIV-associated cognitive impairment.